PyConChina/PyConChina2021/data/contents/video-guide.en.md

 ## Step 6: Video delivery

-Once the self-test properties are met, please upload the video to a web drive and deliver the recorded file to Track Chair by sharing the link.
+Once the self-test properties are met, please upload the video to a web drive and send the link to: **jamiexu@python-china.org.cn**

-Track Chair will provide you with feedback on any problems with the video, so please correct them if necessary.
+We will provide you with feedback on any problems with the video, so please correct them if necessary.

-For more detailed guide, please download : [full_recording_guide]()
+For more detailed guide, please download : [full_recording_guide](/2021/assets/pycon_guide_full_en.pdf)